Bowenislandsong/Project1/README.md

 You could find some details about all photos including when and where they are stored (date,location) and all tags from google vision(labels).

-Or,input a key word, and you could find all photos which have this word in tag.
+Or,input a key word, and you could find all photos which have this word in their tags.

 ![index](https://github.com/lihaooo233/Project1/blob/database/pictures/picture5.jpg)

+# CONTACT

 So, please let me know if you face any problem when you use this program especially for TA and professor.